nodox/gatsby-manor-docs/content/blog/public-alpha-announcement.md

 ---
-path: "/blog/public-beta-announcement"
+path: "/blog/public-alpha-announcement"
-title: "Gatsby Manor Public Beta"
+title: "Gatsby Manor, themes for Gatsby"
 date: "2018-02-06"
 ---

 ## Overview
 I am proud to announce Gatsby Manor, a gallery of themes for [GatsbyJS](https://www.gatsbyjs.org/).
-After 5 months of development, Gatsby Manor is now in public beta.
+After 5 months of development, Gatsby Manor is now in public alpha.
 If you are not familiar with GatsbyJS, use their [tutorial](https://www.gatsbyjs.org/tutorial/) to experience the delight of working with a [ReactJS](https://reactjs.org/) static site generator.
 When you are done learning, use one of